jdamewood/solarpi/raspberry/systemd_setup.md

 - Ensure Python dependencies (adafruit‑ina219, smbus2, bme280) are installed in the system or user environment.
 - The working directory /home/pi/sensors must contain powertest_server_json.py and the sensor libraries.

-Optional: BME280 I2C Reset Service
-If you need a separate service to reset the BME280 (e.g., bme-reset.service), create a similar unit file and enable it.
-However, the standard powertest.service usually works without it.

-text

 Then, in your `README.md`, you can reference this file with a simple link: